MaximilianLoessl/data_analysis/readme.md

 <code>Patient_007_m_45_something</code>

-This is important to get the age column if the age isn't already in the dataframe in the form of "age", "Age" or "AGE"
+This is important to get the age column if the age isn't already contained in the dataframe in the form of "age", "Age" or "AGE"

-Based on the input as HC or PT, the <i>group column</i> gets computed and filled with either <i>hc</i> or <i>pt</i>
+Based on the input as HC or PT, the <i>group</i> column gets computed and filled with either <i>hc</i> or <i>pt</i>

-The columns of dataframes get limited to one atlas and the names of the columns are shortened to the atlas names based on the respective match.
+The structure of the file depends on the given Atlas.
 The Atlas can be found and modified in the <b>[region.csv](region.csv)</b> file.
+As default, it contains the <b>Desikan-Killiany Atlas</b> (can be changed)

-The modified Dataframes will get stored in the <b>files</b> directory, which is the default output directory
+The modified Dataframes will get stored in the <b>files</b> directory, which is the default output directory.
+For the structure of the output, see below.

+### Output directory
+As default, the output directory will be the files folder.

+### Group variable
+It is possible to add a grouping variable with the `-g` flag.
+This option is given to keep the overview of the analysis of multiple groups.

+### Full analysis
+If the `-f` flag is added in the command line, the files [scn.R](scn.R) and [comparisons.R](comparisons.R) get launched.
+If the `-f` flag is not added, the dataframes only get read into the files folder.

+### Keep a column
+In the case you don't want to loose a column, because the dataframe gets reduced by the Atlas, you can add the `-k` flag to keep a certain column.

+### Build-in jokes
+Just because I've never seen a flag like this.
+Run it with the `-j` flag

 ---